Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 8. Atlas VPN — Best Ultra-Budget Streaming VPN

-Atlas VPN (now owned by Nord Security, the same company behind NordVPN) is the entry-level option for people who primarily want streaming access at the lowest possible price.
-At ~$1.82/mo on the long-term plan, it's the cheapest paid VPN on this list that still delivers credible streaming performance.
+Atlas VPN (owned by Nord Security, same company as NordVPN) is the entry-level option for people who mainly want streaming access at the lowest possible price point.
+At ~$1.82/mo on the long-term plan, it's the cheapest paid VPN on this list that still delivers usable streaming performance.

 Look, it's not feature-rich, and the server network at 1,000+ servers is on the smaller side.
-But unlimited connections, decent speeds on US and UK servers, and functional Netflix US and UK unblocking are the selling points.
-If budget is truly the primary constraint, Atlas VPN delivers the minimum viable streaming VPN experience — and the SafeSwap rotating IP feature is a genuinely unique privacy touch you don't usually see at this price.
+But unlimited connections, solid speeds on US and UK servers, and functional Netflix US and UK unblocking are what you're paying for.
+If budget is truly your main constraint, Atlas VPN delivers the minimum viable streaming experience — and the SafeSwap rotating IP feature is genuinely unique for privacy at this price point.

 Key Features: